matt2ology/obsidian-technical-notes/Book Notes and References Library 📚/How to Build Android Apps with Kotlin/Installing Android Studio Settings.md

 Topics : [Android Development](../../4-hub-notes-🚉/Android%20Development.md)

+After installing and making a new Android project: [Android Studio New Project Configuration Empty Activity](Android%20Studio%20New%20Project%20Configuration%20Empty%20Activity.md)

 ## Android Emulator

 This is the base emulator, which can be configured to create virtual devices